samthebest/dump/agile-data.md

 *Evaluation*: How does one write an "automatic test" for a model?
 What is the definition of passing?
 We usually look at the ROCs, some charts and evaluation measures and consider the model "good" when the numbers are large (but not so large that something fishy is going on with our features or validation framework).

-*Model Exploration*: Often using single measures of performance doesn't really make sense, rather we look at charts, we add more colours, we look at clusters, and when it seems kinda reasonable we stop and consider the task done.
+*Model Exploration*: Often using single measures of performance doesn't really make sense, rather we look at charts, we add more colours and dimensions, we look at clusters, and when it seems kinda reasonable we stop and consider the task done.

 *Data Exploration*: We also have a habit of postponing automation, of say ETL, or running the models, or evaluating the models.
 That isn't prototyping, that's productionization, and we will save that for later or get someone else to do it.
 We say to ourselves "we don't have an awesome model yet, why would I put any effort into productionization?".